 Next door to Laniwai Spa is Painted Sky, which bills itself as a "HI Style Studio."
 Essentially, it's Aulani's answer to the Bibbidi Bobbidi Boutique, where kids ages 3-12 can get a makeover.

-Instead of princess dresses, the outfits available are a little more Hawaii style.
+Instead of just princess dresses, many of the outfits available are a little more Hawaii style.
 For girls, there are beautiful Tori Richard Hawaiian dresses and some Moana-inspired options.
 For boys, there are lots of handsome Hawaiian shirts as well as some bathsuit/rash guard combinations.
-Many guests make an appointment for their children early in the day before a luau reservation or before a sunset family beach photo shoot.
-Prices for these packages in 2022 are $120-$145.

 Reservations for Painted Sky open 180 days in advance, so plan ahead if you want an appointment that works before a luau evening.
-Same day appointments are often available for hair only styling.
+Same day appointments are often available for hair-only styling.

 Best For: kids looking for a Bibbidi Bobbidi Boutique style experience.